masterlemmi/peoplesvc/README.md

 ### TODO
-1. load resource list only/ health later
-2. TeroyReviewer
-3. Chichi Tutorial
-4. Tree - How one person is connected/related to other
+1. Flag for Secured Annotation

+### Development Process
+1. Branch out from branch `local`
+2. Ensure local branch has latest `master` changes
+3. Make Changes to your branch and Test
+4. When ready copy master versions for the ff files:
+   - SecurityConfig.java
+   - PeopleResource.java